cinecert/imf-vtfp/readme.md

 of the type `StereoImageTrackFileResourceType`, the following procedure shall instead be performed:

   A. The encoder shall produce eight (8) octets comprising the big-endian encoding of the `SourceDuration` property;

-B. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `RepeatCount` property.
+  B. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `RepeatCount` property:

   C. For each of the child elements `LeftEye` and `RightEye`, in that order, steps (1) and (2) above shall be performed.

  For clarity, the progression of serialized items submited to the digest shall be:

    - StereoImageTrackFileResourceType::SourceDuration